imsbuah/imsbuah.github.io/README.md

 ---

 ### **A.A. in Liberal Arts (Computer Software Engineering)** – Rock Valley College
-Built a strong foundation in structured and object-oriented programming using C++, alongside math and logic fundamentals.
-**Relevant Coursework**: C++ I & II (CIS 276/277) • Networking • Discrete Math • Calculus • Database Systems • College Physics
+Built a strong foundation in C++ • Networking • Discrete Math • Calculus • Database Systems • College Physics

 ---